-She is also a regular contributor to The Huffington Post, Food52, Kitchen Daily, and Mind Body Green, where she also teaches the e-Course How to Make Healthy Meals on a Budget and in a Time Crunch.
-Her recipes, writing, and cookbook have been featured in Shape, Cosmopolitan, Marie Claire, Food & Wine, The New York Daily News, The Wall Street Journal, The Boston Globe, O!
+Through her private classes and video series, Phoebe has given thousands of people the tools to eat cleaner with her accessible approach to cooking nourishing meals from scratch.
+She has contributed regularly to The Huffington Post, Food52, Kitchen Daily, and Mind Body Green, where she also teaches the e-Course How to Make Healthy Meals on a Budget and in a Time Crunch.
+Her recipes, writing, and cookbook have been featured in SELF, Shape, Cosmopolitan, Marie Claire, Food & Wine, The New York Daily News, The Wall Street Journal, The Boston Globe, O!
 Magazine, and Glamour, among others.

 After graduating Brown University in 2007, Phoebe was hired by L’Oreal, where she worked in global marketing and developed women’s fragrance brands for Ralph Lauren.
 To balance her day job with her love of cooking and feeding friends, in November 2008, Phoebe co-founded a food website for twenty-something cooks looking for user-friendly, affordable ways to navigate their kitchens.
 Her first cookbook, In the Small Kitchen, was published by Harper Collins in May 2011, with a foreword by Ina Garten, who’s Food Network Show, The Barefoot Contessa, Phoebe has appeared on three times.
 In the Small Kitchen is now in its second printing.